WolfgangMehner/vim-plugins/latex-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 1.2
+RELEASE NOTES FOR VERSION 1.3pre
 ----------------------------------------------------------------------
+- Add commands :Latex, :LatexBibtex, :LatexMakeindex, and :LatexCheck to run the external commands.
-- Add 'g:Latex_CustomTemplateFile'.
+- Add command :LatexTypesetter to change the typesetter during runtime.
-- Add template personalization file and setup wizard.
+- Add command :LatexProcessing to change between foreground and background processing.
+- BibTeX errors are recognized by quickfix.
-- Change some templates.
+- New templates.
-- Add maps to bibtex buffers.
+- Minor bugfixes.

 RELEASE NOTES FOR OLDER VERSIONS